 This module is designed for students who have not studied Microeconomics for Business before or who have not previously completed a comprehensive introductory course in economics.
 However, the content is such that it is also appropriate for students with A-level Economics or equivalent, as it focuses on the analysis, tools and knowledge of microeconomics for business.

 The module applies economics to business issues and each topic is introduced assuming no previous knowledge of the subject.
-The lectures and related seminar programme explain the economic principles underlying the analysis of each topic and relate the theory to the real world and business examples.
+The lectures and related workshop programme explain the economic principles underlying the analysis of each topic and relate the theory to the real world and business examples.
 In particular, many examples are taken from the real world to show how economic analysis and models can be used to understand the different parts of business and how policy has been used to intervene in the working of the economy.

-This module appears in:
+This module appears in the following module collections.

 Method of assessment